DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_openfoam.md

   |-- U           // velocity
 </pre>

 As a note: we name this folder `0.orig`.
 This is not a necessity; OpenFOAM needs this file to be named `0` at the start of the simulation.
-Hence in the `run` script we have the line `cp -r 0.orig 0`.
-This is simply for preservation and is common practice.
+Hence, in the `run` script, we have the line `cp -r 0.orig 0`.
+Since we may modify the files in the 0 folder later in simulations/optimizations, having a 0.orig backup folder will ensure reproducibility.
 To avoid confusion, as a motivated reader may notice that various sources use either `0` or `0.orig` naming conventions, we leave the name of this folder as `0.orig` and note the distinction here.

 ### 1.1 The dimensions and internalField
 As a preface to the following boundary conditions discussed, we will clarify a couple entries found in all boundary condition files: `dimensions` and  `internalField`.